austozi/selfhosted/nextcloud/README.md

 # Nextcloud

-[Nextcloud](https://www.nextcloud.com) is a personal cloud server and productivity platform.
+[Nextcloud](https://www.nextcloud.com) is a personal cloud and productivity platform.
 Its core functionality is for file storage, syncing and sharing.
 Various add-ons (apps) are available to extend its functionalities.

 ## Install